What Is an Alcohol Abuse Hotline or Helpline Number?

-The people answering the call are there to help you.
-Some might take comfort in knowing that they aren’t the only ones placing hotline calls; the Substance Abuse and Mental Health Services Administration (SAMHSA), which operates its own helpline, reported an average 67,949 calls per month in 2017.4 It’s a staggering number and attests to the huge numbers of people in need of more information and possibly treatment referrals.
+Some might take comfort in knowing that they aren’t the only ones placing alcoholic hotline calls.
+The Substance Abuse and Mental Health Services Administration (SAMHSA), which operates its own helpline, reported 833,598 calls in 2020.4 It’s a staggering number that represents the many people in need of information about alcohol addiction and treatment.

-Here are some national hotline numbers, provided as additional helpful resources for those struggling with alcohol use, other drug use, or other problems that are sometimes connected to addiction.
+The following national alcohol helpline numbers may offer additional helpful resources to those struggling with alcohol use, narcotics use, or other problems that may be connected to addiction.

 In the event of an emergency, call 911.